NixOS/rfcs/rfcs/0166-nix-formatting.md

 # The second argument doesn't fit on the first line, but it's not the last argument,
 # so it needs to start on a new line
+function arg1 {
+  more = "things";
+} arg3

+# In this case, the remaining arguments after the second one woulnd't fit onto the line anymore, therefore start all of them on a new line
-function arg1 arg2
+function arg1
   {
     more = "things";
   }
   arg3
+  many
+  long
+  args

-# Same with more multiline arguments
+# Same with multiple multiline arguments
 function
   {
     a = 1;